Home > Living > 11 New Hobbies to Try in 2026—Creative, Relaxing, and Fun Ideas

 This site contains affiliate links to products.
 We may receive commission for purchases made through these links.
 Price at time of publish date may change.

-Craft kits are an increasingly popular, low-lift way for beginners to learn a new skill.
-Or, think about how you typically like to spend a free day and go from there.
+Think about how you typically like to spend a free day and go from there.
 If you consider yourself a foodie, diving into a new cooking or baking technique might be an enjoyable way to spend a Sunday afternoon.
 Love a cozy home?
 Find a home improvement project or DIY hobby that’s both exciting and productive.
 For those who like to get outside, gardening could be a calming and rewarding activity.
-We’ve found ten potential new hobbies to try in the year ahead—but consider these just the start, because there is a whole world of crafts, projects, and more to explore!
+And craft kits are an increasingly popular, low-lift way for beginners to learn a new skill.
+We’ve found eleven exciting new hobbies for you to try in the year ahead—but consider these just the start, because there is a whole world of crafts, projects, and more to explore!

 01